Skip to main content

 When will I know my housing assignment and roommate?

-Housing assignments will be made over the summer, likely by the end of June.
+Housing assignments will be made over the summer, around late June or early July.

 How do I sign up for housing and dining?